 Dried Pepper NamesDo you dry out your chile pods for year-round use?Did you know chile have different names depending on if they are fresh or dried?
 Dried Jalapeños = ChipotleDried Poblanos = AnchoDried Anaheim Chile = Colorado or CaliforniaDried Mirasol = GuajilloDried Serrano = Chile Seco*(or more specifically: balin, chico, tipico and largo)Dried Chilaca = PasillaDried Chile de Arbol = Chile Seco* The names above can vary depending on the region you are from.
 Some terms are more general: "Chile Seco&...

-List of Peppers by HeatHere is a list of all of our peppers from around the world based on their heat level, from sweet to super hot!Find the perfect pepper with the just the right amount of heat (or lack thereof) from our list of over 101 peppers of the world!
-The spiciest chilli you can grow from seed is the Carolina Reaper but there are a ton of other super hot peppers as well you can grow.
-Click on the peppers below to read about each of them: Bell Chocolate Sweet - 0 ScovillesBell Golden Cal Wonder - 0Bell...
+List of Peppers by HeatHere is our 2026 list of all of our peppers from around the world based on their heat level, from sweet to super hot!
+Find the perfect pepper with the just the right amount of heat (or lack thereof) from our list of over 100+ peppers of the world!
+The spiciest chile you can grow from seed is the Carolina Reaper but there are lots of other super hot peppers to choose from that pack a lot of heat!
+You should also grow specialty sweet peppers at the top of hte list below for their amazing flavor...

 I'm going to grow these every year, they are HOT!!
 They make great poppers and salsa.
 Very productive, easy to grow, quick germination and fast growing plants.
 Thank you for the stellar seeds.